 Snapchat has revamped its Snap Map after users found the previous always-on coordinate-broadcasting naturally bothering.
 The new version of the app lets you send or ask for real-time location within the message thread.

 Snapchat users will now feel more confident that the makeover of the location app has become more private.
-There’s no point keeping your whereabouts open all the time for everyone else in your Snapchat.
+There’s no point keeping your whereabouts open all the time for everyone else on your Snapchat.

 Important to note is that the shared location will update live for only eight hours after the app has been opened last.
 Canceling the access for someone can be done anytime in the app.
-The first time of enabling the feature will get you through a location consent flow.
+The first time enabling the feature will get you through a location consent flow.

-Stay put to get more such updates!
+Stay put into getting more such updates!